-- Assessment of service needs - Complete the Acuity Scale and develop a comprehensive ISP within 30 days of beginning the Intake - Timely and coordinated access to medically appropriate levels of health and support services and continuity of care - Client-specific advocacy and/or review of utilization of services - Continuous client monitoring to assess the efficacy of the ISP - Re-evaluation of the ISP at least every 6 months with adaptations as necessary - Ongoing assessment of the client's and other key family members' needs and personal support systems - All clients should have documented evidence of coordination of services required to implement the ISP during service provision, referrals, and follow-up area.
+Assessment of service needs

+- Complete the Acuity Scale and develop a comprehensive ISP within 30 days of beginning intake - Timely and coordinated access to medically appropriate levels of health, support services and continuity of care - Client-specific advocacy and/or review of utilization of services - Continuous client monitoring to assess the ISP efficacy - Re-evaluation of the ISP at least every 6 months with adaptations as necessary - Ongoing assessment of the client's and other key family members' needs and personal support systems - All clients should have documented evidence of coordination of services required to implement the ISP during service provision, referrals, and follow-up area.

-Non-Medical Case Management service category objective is to provide guidance and assistance to improve access to support services.
+The Non-Medical Case Management service category objective is to provide guidance and assistance to improve access to support services.